astronomer/astro-docs/enterprise/v0.16/01_get-started/01_quickstart.md

 For more information, read [Manage Workspaces and Deployments](/docs/enterprise/v0.16/deploy/manage-workspaces/).

-## Step 7: Authenticate from the CLI
+## Step 7: Authenticate to Astronomer from the CLI

 You can authenticate to Astronomer using the following command:

 ```sh
 $ astro auth login BASEDOMAIN
 ```

 You'll be prompted to authenticate and select the Workspace that you want to operate in.

-The first user to log in to the Astronomer platform will become a System Admin.
-Additional users can be added from the Astronomer UI.
-For more information on Astronomer's users and permissions model, read [Manage Users on Astronomer Enterprise](/docs/enterprise/v0.16/manage-astronomer/manage-platform-users/).
+The first user to log in to the Astronomer platform will become a System Admin by default.
+Additional users can be added via the Astronomer UI or CLI.
+For more information on user permissions at the platform level, read [Manage Users on Astronomer Enterprise](/docs/enterprise/v0.16/manage-astronomer/manage-platform-users/).

 ## Step 8: Create an Airflow Deployment